dokku-alt/dokku-alt/README.md

  1. Like hook scripts, plugins are active by being in a certain place.
 But they can be named anything
  1. Multiple plugins can handle a hook.
 Either for fanout event triggering, or for filter pipelining

-And plugins are still just shell scripts that implement a simple protocol:
+And plugins are still just shell scripts.
+They just implement a simple protocol:

     #!/bin/bash
     case "$1" in